ExploringSecurity/MACS-H6014/lab-03/cipher-fundamentals.md

 ## Introduction
-1. Determine the Base 64 and Hex values for the following strings:
+1. Determine the Base64 and Hex values for the following strings:
 Hello
 hello
 HELLO